Sigmmma/c20/src/content/h2/tools/h2ek/h2tool/readme.md

 ```

 # Progress quest
 This command does nothing.
-Might have been to test progress bars?
-Who knows really.
+It might have been used to test progress bars.

 ```sh
 # progress-quest